phatblat/reflog/www/_posts/2015-12-21-jekylls-ferarri.markdown

 categories: octopress jekyll blogging
 ---

-# Jekyll's Ferarri

-I've finally gotten around to converting this blog over to Octopress 3.
+I've finally gotten around to converting this blog over to [Octopress 3](http://octopress.org).
 The last hangup was the silliest issue.
 I was running the commands in the wrong directory.

 # Octopress 2 vs. 3